sjscotton/AWS-Capstone-Django/README.md

 # AWS-Capstone-Django

-This is the backend Django project powering [Do I Vote?](http://capstone-react.s3-website-us-west-2.amazonaws.com) View the React frontend for this project [here](https://github.com/sjscotton/Capstone-iVote-React)
+This is the backend Django project powering [Do I Vote?](http://capstone-react.s3-website-us-west-2.amazonaws.com).
+It includes several endpoint APIs to get voter information and voting frequency.
+View the React frontend for this project [here](https://github.com/sjscotton/Capstone-iVote-React)

 ## Do I Vote